Richard Bennett (Virginia politician): Career

 On 30 March 1655, Bennett voluntarily abandoned his Virginia office (the House of Burgesses electing fellow planter Edward Digges governor in his stead), and sailed for England to see Oliver Cromwell.
 He was back in London on 30 November 1657 when he signed the treaty with Cecilius Calvert, 2nd Baron Baltimore, which recognized the latter's claim to Maryland.
 Back in Virginia, Bennett again attended the Governor's Council and was later commissioned as a major-general in that colony's militia.

-In 1665, his son, Richard Bennett Jr represented Baltimore County in Maryland's Assembly patented 2500 acres on the north bank of Wicomico Creek, in what is now Wicomico County, Maryland.
+In 1665, his son, Richard Bennett Jr., who represented Baltimore County in Maryland's Assembly patented 2500 acres on the north bank of Wicomico Creek, on Maryland's Eastern Shore, in what is now Wicomico County.
 The plantation became known as Bennett's Adventure.

 In 1667 Bennett led English colonial forces against a four vessel Dutch fleet marauding through the Hampton Roads area.

-In 1672, George Fox, founder of the Quaker movement, visited Virginia Puritans in Nansemond county.
-He converted most of them to his faith, including Bennett.
+In early 1671, George Fox, founder of the Quaker movement, who had been released from Scarborough Castle in Yorkshire in 1666, set sail for the American colonies.
+He initially landed in Jamaica, then visited Barbados (the wealthiest colony in that era) before setting sail for Maryland.
+There Fox attended the First General Meeting of Friends at West River in Anne Arundel County in April 1672.
+After Fox journeyed to The Cliffs in Calvert County, he, missionary John Burnyears, Robert Widders and George Patterson sailed for the Eastern Shore (where they set up what became the Third Haven Meeting at Easton), while sending John Cartwright and James Lancaster to New England, and William Edmundson and others to visit Virginia Puritans in Nansemond County.
+Fox preached and planted Meetings in many areas, especially around Chesapeake Bay, and met the Speaker of the Maryland Assembly (Samuel Chew, who with his wife Ann Ayres were ardent Quakers) as well as two members of the Maryland Governor's Council and a persecuted justice from the Potomac area of Virginia, before returning to England from the Patuxent Roads area two years after he had left.
+Accounts differ as to whether Edmundson or Fox himself converted Bennett to his faith.

 Personal life

 Richard Bennett was the son of Thomas Bennett (1570–1616) of Wiveliscombe, Somerset, England.
 In 1666, Virginia Secretary of State Thomas Ludwell wrote to Henry Bennet, 1st Earl of Arlington that Richard Bennett seemed to be of the same family, sharing the same coat of arms (also shared by the Bennetts of North Bavant, Wiltshire).
 Biographer John Boddie, however, discounted the accuracy of the report.

-By 1642, Richard Bennett married Mrs. Mary Ann Utie, the widow of councillor John Utie Sr. who had died in England in 1637.
+By 1642, Richard Bennett married Mrs. Mary Ann Utie, the widow of councillor John Utie, Sr. who had died in England in 1637.
 She and Utie had three sons: John Utie Jr. (1620-1642), Capt.
-Nathaniel Utie (d.
-1675) and George Utie (d.1678).
+Nathaniel Utie and George Utie (d.
+1678).

 Bennetts children, all born in the 1640s, were: